NLmeng/KORE-SSIS-Project/README.md

    - **Configuration**:
      - Set the destination table to `stg.Users`.
      - Map the columns from the data conversion output to the staging table columns.

-#### To Be Done: Error Handling:

-- **Flat File Source**:
-  - Logs errors if the file cannot be read.
-  - Skips rows with errors and writes them to an error output.
-- **Derived Column Transformation on Failed Cases**:
-  - Redirect rows with null or invalid data to an error output.
-- **OLE DB Destination**:
-  - Ensures data integrity by checking constraints and logging errors.
-- **To Be Done:**: handles the fail path such as by logging

 #### Outcomes: